andrew-m/map-battle/README.md

     - in branch "spike-browserify-using-browserify" - merged in.
 ✓3.
 Fix styling (colours) in webpage version
 3. Allow teams to fire at a bearing.
 Draw this line on the display (Use game space not canvas space)
+    3. Render the bearing/line fired using the canvas game renderer.
 3. Publish as static webpage to somewhere
 3. Set game parameters from querystring if present (allows saving/sharing settings)
 3. Fix bug - all teams say "1" on canvas.